pikvm/pikvm/docs/building_os.md

         [user@localhost os]$ make install
         ```

-    * Make the image to copy elsewhere and burn on to SD card:
+    * Or make the image only.
+You can then later burn it on an SD card (e.g. using the Raspberry Pi Imager, see article [Flashing the OS image](https://docs.pikvm.org/flashing_os/#flash-the-image)):

         ```shell
         [user@localhost os]$ make image
         ```

         Image is then available as a bziped file in `images/`.

+!!! note "On a system where `sudo` is unavailable, you can use `make SUDO= image`."